 Canyon, A Great Performing Value Cooler

 As we have stated, Canyon is a terrific buy for the money.
-You are definitely getting the “best bang for your buck,” with a Canyon.
+This is a cooler that we would consider getting the “best bang for your buck.”
 Many may be reluctant to buy a cheaper priced cooler in fear that it is an inferior product.
 However, as a result of our five day ice challenge, the Canyon can definitely hang with the Yeti, Grizzly and Pelican coolers of the world.